influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/subscription-management.md

 - `"https"`

 ### `[influxdb.subscriptions]`
-Define a set of databases and retention policies to subscribe to.
+Defines a set of databases and retention policies to subscribe to.
 If empty, Kapacitor will subscribe to all databases and retention policies except for those listed in [`[influxdb.excluded-subscriptions]`](#influxdb-excluded-subscriptions).